TencentARC/ArcNerf/docs/datasets.md

 Captured outdoor 360 scene.
 A large object is at the center.
 Colmap processed poses and point_cloud is available for 3d reconstruction.
 We only download the `training` group with images.
 - scene_name: scene_name that is the folder name under `TanksAndTemples`.
 Use it to be identifier.
-- testhold: is used for separate the train/test images like `LLFF`.
-But `LLFF` use `skip` to do that.
+- test_holdout: is used for separating the train/test images like `LLFF`.
-- skip: different from `LLFF`, skip here is used to skip the final train/test images for fast image loading.
 - ply: We do not load the `.ply` file for this moment.

 ```